WHO WE ARE

 ☼ Teamwork ☼ Leadership ☼ Honesty ☼ Integrity ☼ Stewardship ☼ ☼ Generosity ☼ Resourcefulness ☼ Health ☼ Wellness ☼

-Jennie has been a resident of rural Southern Utah for the past 28 years.
-She has worked in public schools with all grade levels, but finds outdoor education to be her best fit.
+Jennie has been a resident of rural Southern Utah for the past 30 years.
+She has worked in public schools with all grade levels but finds outdoor education to be her best fit.
 Jennie has worked as an addiction and substance abuse recovery group leader in Page, AZ.
 She is a certified yoga instructor and has taught yoga and meditation in mental health and substance abuse treatment programs and to local kids and adults.
-Jennie has worked as a river guide on the Colorado River in Glen Canyon for the past 2 years.
-Recently, she also attended a Twin Eagles Wilderness School training program in Northern Idaho.
+Jennie has worked as a river guide on the Colorado River in Glen Canyon since 2018.
+In 2020, she attended a Twin Eagles Wilderness School training program in Northern Idaho and in March of 2022, she got her Wilderness First Responder (WFR) training certification.

 Currently, she is the manager at the "Care and Share" Community Food Bank, and is excited